 If you receive IPL funding for work associated with a class and are receiving financial aid for the course or associated travel, the award will be considered financial aid.
 Your aid may be adjusted and the grant may not be paid to you directly.
 Rather, the grant may be used to pay off the loans that were previously awarded to you.

 A committee that includes two staff members and a student representative will evaluate applications, and award funding amounts based on the tier system described below.
 Students are eligible for one IPL award per each year of study.

-Tier One: Credit-bearing, unpaid or minimally paid, off-site, semester-long opportunities
+Tier One: Credit-bearing, unpaid or minimally paid ($600/m or less), off-site, semester-long opportunities

 - DPMI Plus (field program)